 The tonsils can become overwhelmed and infected when exposed to some bacteria and viruses.
 Usually this is temporary and the tonsils recover fully while you develop an immune system ‘strategy’ to deal with that particular bacteria or virus should you become exposed again.

 Unfortunately, in some cases, the infections become chronic.
 Symptoms usually improve with antibiotics, but return at regular intervals giving the person recurrent tonsillitis.
 Why the tonsils and immune system don’t clear this problem remains a bit of a mystery, however we do know that once you develop recurrent tonsillitis there comes a point where your health is likely to be better with removal of the tonsils rather than keeping them.

 In some rare cases, infections of the tonsils can become overwhelming and lead to significant illness.
-People may develop an abscess of the tonsil called a “quinsy” or and abscess in other parts of the neck.
-In rare cases this can progress on to become a serious and even life threatening illness.
+People may develop an abscess of the tonsil called a “quinsy” or an abscess in other parts of the neck.
+In rare cases this can progress on to become a serious and even life-threatening illness.

 Individual episodes of tonsillitis may be treated with a combination of pain relief, fluids and in some cases antibiotics.
 In most instances this will solve the problem and there will be no ongoing issues.

-However, in some cases tonsillitis occurs over and over again.
+However, sometimes tonsillitis occurs over and over again.
 Once a person reaches a certain number of infections or experiences a serious complication, it will usually be recommended that the person have tonsil surgery.
 Dr Morrissey can discuss the pros and cons of this surgery with you should it be relevant to your situation.